-And on the plus side of this, the devils food cake has quite a bit of leftovers.
+After making this S’mores Cake recipe, the devil’s food cake has quite a bit of leftover.
 Wrap it in plastic wrap and keep it for up to two weeks.
 A bite of cake a day keeps the doctor away!
 I wish!

 - 100 grams AP flour

 - 31 grams dutch processed cocoa powder

 - 126 grams granulated sugar

 - 2 grams vanilla paste